-New for 2020 — Cold Morning Shadow, an upbeat family saga and a celebration of language, friendship, love, and hope.
+A new novel for your summer 2020 reading — Cold Morning Shadow is an upbeat family saga and a celebration of language, friendship, love, and hope.
 The first three chapters are on line here.

 The story that couldn’t be told until 50 years had passed: Wilton Straed, self-conscious and regrettably cautious, has spent most of his eighteen years raising his sister, “Rockie,” thanks to parents who couldn’t or wouldn’t.
 In 1967 they are uprooted from their urban Virginia “post-European” comforts and dropped into Spearfish, South Dakota, he for one more year of high school, she for two.
 Lionel Comosh, a high school senior and local off-reservation member of the Lakota tribe, is a part-time mechanic in the family business who aspires to more of the same.
 His younger sister, Cyleine, secretly daring, agonizingly sentimental, and a connoisseur of words and numbers, soon befriends the new girl.